DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 So as it turns out, internet use in Ali Curung was probably much lower in 2010 when our first interviews in Imangara were occurring.
-However, when we analyzed the evidence from the Ali Curung study in relation to the broader findings of the home internet project, we concluded that Imangara might not have experienced the sudden rise in internet adoption in the absence of an assistance program.
+However, when we analyzed the evidence from the Ali Curung study in relation to the broader findings of the Home Internet project, we concluded that Imangara might not have experienced the sudden rise in internet adoption in the absence of an assistance program.
 Without deliberate substitutes (including initiatives such as community WiFi or the assistance offered